0x978/GeoGuessr_Resolver/README.md

 # Geogussr Location resolver and Instant Guesser.

 A small Javascript application which finds the correct location in the online game Geogussr.
-The user has the choice to then see the correct location or instantly make the correct guess and recieve maximum points.
+The user has the choice to either instantly guess the correct location, or place a pin on it.

 ## How to use
 This application is a Tampermonkey Script, therefore, you will need to install the tampermonkey extension: